Strembicki-Mateusz/CS50SQL/README.md

 # CS50SQL
-Solution of Tasks from CS50SQL Harvard course
+Solution of Tasks from CS50SQL Harvard course.
+This repository is to track and show learning SQL process.